moddedmc-wiki/fabric-modding-wiki/docs/first-mod/mixins/index.md

 - `method`: A string reference to a method.
 - `at`: The injection stage - where to inject a call to your method.
 - `cancellable`: Declare if the method should be cancellable.
+- `slice`: Limit the area where your mixin can apply

+### Method References

+The `method` parameter of the `@Inject` annotation contains a string reference to the method.
+This is where the Minecraft Development plugin comes in **very** handy.
+You can just start typing the name of your target method and use auto-completion.

+If you really wanted you could find all the details in the [Oracle docs](https://docs.oracle.com/javase/specs/jvms/se17/html/jvms-4.html#jvms-4.3.2) but that isn't necessary normally.

 ### Injection Stages